-By mid-1881, 251 Beacon was the home of attorney Francis Peabody and his wife, Rosamond (Lawrence) Peabody.
-They had been married in January of 1881 and 251 Beacon probably was their first home together.
+By the 1881-1882 winter season, 251 Beacon was the home of attorney Francis Peabody and his wife, Rosamond (Lawrence) Peabody.
+They had married in January of 1881 and 251 Beacon probably was their first home together.
 In 1880, prior to their marriage, he had lived in Salem.
-Francis Peabody is called “Francis Peabody, Jr.” in the 1883-1885 and 1889 Blue Books, but was the son of Samuel Endicott Peabody and the grandson of Francis Peabody.
+Francis Peabody was known as “Francis Peabody, Jr.,” but was the son of Samuel Endicott Peabody and the grandson of Francis Peabody.

 The Peabodys continued to live at 251 Beacon during the 1882-1883 winter season, but moved soon thereafter to 230 Beacon.

 During the 1883-1884 winter season, 251 Beacon was the home of Dr. Thomas Dwight and his wife, Sarah C. (Iasigi) Dwight.
-They had been married in September of 1883, and 251 Beacon probably was their first home together.
-Dr. Dwight was a physician and was Parkman professor of Anatomy at Harvard Medical School.
-By the 1884-1885 season, they had purchased and moved to 235 Beacon.
+They had married in September of 1883, and 251 Beacon probably was their first home together.
+Dr. Dwight was a physician and professor of anatomy at Harvard Medical School.
+By the 1884-1885 season, they had moved to 235 Beacon.

 By the 1884-1885 winter season, 251 Beacon was the home of Pierre Clarke Severance and his wife, Isabella Morgan (Rotch) Severance.
+They previously had lived at 12 Brimmer.
 He was an importer of and dealer in window glass.
 They continued to live there during the 1887-1888 season, but moved soon thereafter.

 By the 1887-1888 winter season, it was the home of Henry Bainbridge Chapin and his wife, Susan Torrey (Revere) Chapin.
-They had been married in October of 1887 and 251 Beacon probably was their first home together.
-He was Freight Manager for the Boston & Albany Railroad and later would become an investment banker and broker.
+They had married in October of 1887 and 251 Beacon probably was their first home together.
+He was freight manager for the Boston & Albany Railroad and later would become an investment banker and broker.
 They continued to live at 251 Beacon during the 1890-1891 season, but moved soon thereafter to Jamaica Plain.

 During the 1894-1895 winter season, 251 Beacon was the home of Theophilus Parsons and his wife, Mary Mason (Oliver) Parsons.
-They had been married in August of 1894, and 251 Beacon probably was their first home together.
+They had married in August of 1894, and 251 Beacon probably was their first home together.
 Prior to their marriage, he had lived at 398 Beacon.
 Theophilus Parsons was treasurer of Lyman Mills in Holyoke, manufacturers of cotton fabric.
-In early 1895, they purchased and moved to 223 Beacon.
+In February of 1895, he purchased and they subsequently moved to 223 Beacon.

 During the 1895-1896 winter season, 251 Beacon was the home of Edward Williams Atkinson and his wife, Ellen Forbes (Russell) Atkinson.
 They had married in November of 1894 and spent the 1894-1895 winter season in Europe.
 He was an importer of machinery and raw materials for textile mills.
 By 1897, they were living in Brookline.